269652/artificial-consciousness-blueprint/README.md

 - The DMN loop is the core recursive process for perception, memory, reasoning, and self-modeling.
 - Operates in cycles: gathers sensory input, parses/dispatches tasks, generates and scores candidate thoughts, binds/expands context, explores and values thought graphs, selects actions, tags with reward, and consolidates memory.
 - Supports mind-wandering, affect-driven savoring, and recursive re-entry; all modulated by neuromodulator and affect states.
+- **Memory Integration**: See [Memory Architecture](./ideas/MemoryArchitecture.md) for details on how the multi-relational knowledge graph enables sophisticated associative retrieval and autobiographical reasoning.
 - Key phases:
   - Input gathering & preprocessing
   - Structured parsing & dispatch